tdeekens/promster/readme.md

 - `normalizeMethod`: a function called on each request to normalize the request's method (to e.g. hide it fully).
 Invoked with `(method: string, { request, response })`
 - `skip`: a function called on each response giving the ability to skip a metric.
 The method receives `req`, `res` and `labels` and returns a boolean: `skip(req, res, labels) => Boolean`
 - `detectKubernetes`: a boolean defaulting to `false`.
 Whenever `true`is passed the process does not run within Kubernetes any metric intake is skipped (good e.g. during testing).
+- `disableGcMetrics`: a boolean defaulted to `false` to indicate if Garbage Collection metric should be disabled and hence not collected.

 Moreover, both `@promster/hapi` and `@promster/express` expose the request recorder configured with the passed options and used to measure request timings.
 It allows easy tracking of other requests not handled through express or Hapi for instance calls to an external API while using promster's already defined metric types (the `httpRequestsHistogram` etc).